bilgino/angularforddd/README.md

 But now here's a question: can an address exists outside an order or customer context and how can we synchronize state changes between the order and the customer context?

 Navigating a resource model and its relationships or complying to use case specific aggregates can have a big impact on the frontend design system!
+For more information about the drawbacks of REST please visit the following website: https://www.howtographql.com/basics/1-graphql-is-the-better-rest/

 <br/>

 ![](src/assets/images/Aggregate_ACL.PNG)